-Initial outreach to local Small Business Offices will commence in the December 2018 - January 2019 timeframe to discuss WRTA contracting opportunities and available sources in the small business community.
+Outreach to local Small Business Offices will commence annually, generally in the spring months before entering a new State fiscal year to discuss WRTA contracting opportunities and available sources in the small business community.

 Additional measures to be implements include: additional public outreach events, coordination with other agencies and better tracking and analysis of the small business element.
 The DBELO will conduct at a minimum an annual assessment of all contracts in order to determine if a reasonable number of prime contracts can be made available to small businesses.